sudmantlab/loco-pipe/README.md

     ``` bash
     snakemake \
+    --use-conda \
     --conda-frontend mamba \
     --directory $BASEDIR \
     --scheduler greedy \
     --rerun-triggers mtime \
-    --snakefile loco-pipe.smk
+    --snakefile $PIPEDIR/workflow/pipelines/loco-pipe.smk
     ```

-    When running it on a computer cluser, make sure to use the `--profile` flag to specify your cluster profile.
+    When running it on a computer cluster, make sure to use the `--profile` flag to specify your cluster profile.
 Other flags that may be useful are `--conda-prefix`, `--default-resources`, `-p`, etc.